xerolinux/xlapit-cli/README.md

 It will prompt you before injecting as in adding the XeroLinux repository, where from it will then prompt you, should you agree, as to which AUR helper you prefer, then proceed to do so then install and launch the toolkit..
 Again only if you agree..

-### Wiki
+### The Wiki

 For more information and details, please check the included [**Wiki**](https://github.com/xerolinux/xlapit-cli/wiki).
 It contains detailed information about each and every option this toolkit has.
+It will eveolve as we work on the tool.

 ### Things to note